-During clinical training, students spend 40 hours per week applying knowledge and skills to perform a wide variety of testing in a contemporary, accredited medical laboratory and to further develop discipline-specific competency under supervision of clinical instructors.
-Currently, the Department of MLS maintains affiliations with accredited laboratories in throughout Oregon, Washington, Hawaii, Nevada, and Idaho.
+During clinical training, students spend 40 hours per week applying knowledge and skills to perform a wide variety of testing in a contemporary, accredited medical laboratory and to further develop discipline-specific competency under supervision of clinical preceptor.
+Currently, the Department of MLS maintains affiliations with accredited laboratories in throughout throughout the region.

 Program specific academic, non-academic and admission policies and protocols are available upon request.